Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 ksh ./webrev.ksh
 ```

 After creating a patch you need bug id to submit patch against that bug, send email to the corresponding [email list](https://mail.openjdk.java.net/mailman/listinfo).
-Initially, someone should sponsor your fix and create a bug Id on your behalf.
+Initially, someone should sponsor your fix and create a bug id for you.

 Once you have bug id, submit a review request.
 The review request should be clearly marked as such: "RFR <bug-id>: <synopsis>"